 Read more: How to Cook Silken Tofu

 Both cottage cheese and tofu add a lot of protein to your baked goods — but only minimal carbohydrates or sugar, Shapiro notes.

 4. Cultured Buttermilk

 Like sour cream, another acidic replacement for yogurt is cultured buttermilk, which contains 151 calories and 8 grams of fat per cup.
 And low-fat buttermilk cuts those totals even more, to under 100 calories and 2.6 grams of fat per cup.
 Like yogurt, buttermilk contains probiotics, live bacteria that help you digest food and help your gut prevent inflammation, the Cleveland Clinic notes.

 Since sour milk and buttermilk have a different consistency than yogurt, decrease their amounts by about one-third to avoid adding too much liquid to your baked goods.
 If the dough seems too dry, slowly add more buttermilk or sour milk.

-If lofty breads or biscuits are your goal, choose an acidic substitute, such as buttermilk or sour cream.
-By souring your own cream or milk, you have a little control over the acidity, and your choice between lemon juice or cider vinegar can also alter the flavor of the final product.
-Ensure the best rise by adding 1/2 teaspoon of baking soda to the dry ingredients if the recipe doesn't already call for it.
+If lofty breads or biscuits are your goal, choose an acidic substitute, such as buttermilk or sour milk.
+Ensure the best rise by adding a half teaspoon of baking soda to the dry ingredients if the recipe doesn't already call for it.
 The acidic yogurt substitute reacts with the baking soda and creates bubbles that make your baked goods fluffy and light.